sophielepert/LesConfines/README.md

 **Contents / features**

-a welcome page
+- a welcome page
-3 testimony pages (solo, duo and family / roomates)
+- 3 testimony pages (solo, duo and family / roomates)

+**details**
-testimony of members of the group (yann, sophie & ambre) forms to ask for more informations duplicate the testimony pages and change the content for each testimony.
+- testimony of members of the group (yann, sophie & ambre)
+- forms to ask for more informations
+- duplicate the testimony pages and change the content for each testimony.